nikkilr88/100-days-of-code/log.md

 # 100 Days Of Code - Log Round 2

+### Day 31 (June 23, 2017):

+**Today's Progress**: More work on the webpage and Codecademy React and Angular.
+I also starting dabbling with a personal project.

+**Thoughts:** Today wasn't bad.
+Slowly React is starting to make more sense, but I am going to have to really work on Angular.
+It's just not sticking.

 ### Day 30 (June 22, 2017):

-**Today's Progress**: Continued working on the website, made it to Unit 13 of "The Web Developer Bootcamp" and completed one advanced alorithm on FCC.
+**Today's Progress**: Continued working on the webpage, made it to Unit 13 of "The Web Developer Bootcamp" and completed one advanced alorithm on FCC.

 **Thoughts:** Today was okay, although I feel like I need to be challenging myself a little more.